PhD Studentship in Biosensors: The development of novel bioelectronic sensors of antimicrobial resistance

 J. J. Colas et al. The electrophotonic silicon biosensor, Nature Commun.
 7, 12769 (2016); E. Koutsoumpeli et al. Probing molecular interactions with methylene blue derivatized self-assembled monolayers.
 Sensing and Bio-Sensing Research, 6, 1 (2015); D. Evans et al., Label-free electrochemical sensing of peptide aptamer–protein interactions using micro-electrode arrays, J. Biol, 7, 3 (2008)

 If you are interested in applying for this studentship and would like to know more about the project, please contact Dr Steve Johnson in the first instance, email [Email Address Removed]

 For further details on this opportunity and how to apply, please visit the Department of Electronics website at:

-The studentship will cover the tuition fee at the home/EU rate (£4,165 in 2016/17) and a stipend at the standard research council rate for a period of 3 years (£14,057 in 2015/16) starting in October 2016.
+This studentship will cover the tuition fee at the UK/EU rate (£4,228 in 2017/18) and a stipend at the standard research council rate for a period of 3 years (£14,296 in 2016/17).